shuiiiiyu/PsyHookAppendix/README.md

 | **High Consensus and Edge Cases** | 341 |
 | **Only Edge Cases** | 215 |

-## 2.5 Table 5:Distribution of Edge Cases and High-Consensus Samples
+## 2.5 Distribution of Edge Cases and High-Consensus Samples
+### Table 10:Distribution of Edge Cases and High-Consensus Samples
 | Category | Count |
 |----------|------:|
 | Edge Cases Only | 215 |